Secoranda/Snake-Game/README.md

 # Windows Programming Laboratory Work #5
 ## Snake game
-### Team: Bantus Vladislav, Chirosca Ariadna, Gore Polina
+### Team: Bantus Vladislav, Chirosca Ariadna, Gore Polina, Cojocari Daniela

 During this laboratory work, we decided to create a game, known as Snake, a funny game that you can play when you're bored in order to improve your attention.